MSK 225! | MSK Gent

 Taking the collection outside

-The 225th anniversary of the museum is the occasion for a large participatory project with and for the inhabitants of Ghent.
-You'll find the results throughout the year in the city and in the museum galleries.
+The 225th anniversary of the museum was the occasion for a large participatory project with and for the inhabitants of Ghent.
+You could find the results throughout the year in the city and in the museum galleries.

 225 years of MSK, also in the shop!